 Email at firstname.lastname@example.org.

-Once your final term courses have been successfully completed, Dave will ensure your application is forwarded to BCIT's Student Records Office, where your official Certificate will be issued and mailed out to you, along with an invitation to BCIT's convocation ceremony (should you wish to attend).
+Once final term courses have been successfully completed, the program head will forward the form to BCIT's Student Records Office.
+Certificates are mailed out to the student, along with an invitation to BCIT's convocation ceremony.

-If you require confirmation of your total credits to date and/or your pre-approved transfer credit, please feel free to contact Dave Wood directly by phone at 604-432-8220 or by e-mail at email@example.com.
+Please note: Pre-approved transfer credits are added to a student's academic record only after the student applies for her credential.
+Should you require confirmation of your total credits to date—including pre-approved transfer credits—please contact the program head directly by phone at 604-432-8220 or via e-mail at email@example.com.

 Opportunities for employment in the safety field are excellent for the following reasons:

-Historically, many safety professionals were hired in-house as they moved into safety positions after being injured on the job or the migrated into the position out of interest and necessity.
-Often these new safety professionals would take many day-long to week-long courses over many years to acquire the training they needed to be the well rounded, competent professionals that they are today.
+Historically, many safety professionals were hired in-house after being injured on the job or they migrated into the position out of interest and necessity.
+Often these new safety professionals would take many day-long to week-long courses over many years to acquire the training they needed to become well-rounded, competent safety specialists.

-Because of due diligence requirements companies are looking for safety professionals with certain levels of certification.
-Unless the job is strictly compliance based a Certificate in OH&S is probably going to be the minimum requirement.
-Multinationals usually ask for the Diploma in OH&S as a minimum requirement as their safety programs are generally broader and more sophisticated requiring a deeper understanding of safety management.
+Due diligence requires companies to look for safety professionals with a certain level of certification.
+Unless the job is strictly compliance-based, a Certificate in OH&S is probably going to be the minimum requirement.
+Multinationals usually ask for the Diploma in OH&S as a minimum requirement as their safety programs are generally broader and more sophisticated, requiring a deeper understanding of safety management.

 Please ensure you have reviewed the detailed information on this site, using the navigation to the right, before submitting the form below.